Parramatta Square's Transformation

 When complete the precinct will include delis, grab-n-go, alfresco bistros, cafes and fine dining, with Westfield shopping centre just metres away via the underground pedestrian link.
 Westfield Parramatta is home to an expanding selection of top-tier retailers including some of the world’s best-known brands.

-Opening recently is the popular burger restaurant Betty’s Burgers & Concrete Co. at Parramatta Square.
-The new outlet opened its door in July, celebrating its opening with a burger festival with a difference.
+Among the first eateries to open was the popular burger restaurant Betty’s Burgers & Concrete Co. at Parramatta Square.
+The new outlet opened its door last July, celebrating its opening with a burger festival with a difference.

 A key part of the Parramatta Square development is its transport connections.

 Parramatta train station connects directly from the station to Parramatta Square via single-level access, with a bus interchange located above the station.

 Once it’s operational in 2023, Stage One of the Parramatta Light Rail project will include a Parramatta Square stop.
 The 12 km Light Rail will connect the Parramatta CBD to Westmead and Carlingford.